Apricold/Analisis-_catedra_felicidad/README.md

 # Student Data Analysis
-This is a Python code that performs clustering on three student databases using the k-means algorithm.
-The goal is to group students into different clusters based on variables such as (PBM, Socioeconomic Level, Age, Academic Average).
-The code consolidates these student databases into a single one to compare the results obtained by each cluster during happiness tests conducted at the beginning and end of the course.
-This allows us to observe the well-being and overall state of the students.
+This Python code utilizes the k-means algorithm to conduct clustering on three student databases.
+The objective is to categorize students into distinct clusters based on variables like PBM, Socioeconomic Level, Age, and Academic Average.
+Additionally, the code aims to pinpoint which students experienced an improvement in their overall mental health due to the course and analyze the contributing factors.
+By merging these student databases into a unified dataset, the code facilitates a comparative analysis of results obtained by each cluster through happiness tests administered at the course's commencement and conclusion.
+This comprehensive approach enables us to gain insights into the well-being and overall state of the students throughout the course

 The databases include: